-Introduction Crammag Head is an area of mainly granite sea-cliffs south of Stranraer, on the coast of the North Channel near the Mull of Galloway.
+Introduction Crammag Head is an area of mainly diorite rock (like rough granite).
+This area is south of Stranraer, on the east coast of the Rhins near the Mull of Galloway.
 This is probably the best and most pleasant of all the sea cliff areas in Galloway.
-Easy access, stunning scenery, friendly route approaches and great quality granite make for an enjoyable experience.
+Easy access, stunning scenery, friendly route approaches and great quality rock make for an enjoyable experience.
 It's also a good place to see porpoises, gannets and seals.
-Furthermore the area seems to be particularly prone to sunshine, it is as near to tropical rock climbing as you'll get in Scotland..!
+Furthermore the area seems to be particularly prone to sunshine, and is as near to tropical rock climbing as you'll get in Scotland..!
 There is a short 15 minute approach down a farm track and over a couple of fields.
 Some of the crags are tidal, but many routes are still accessible at high tide and some are completely on dry land.

 Access To get to Crammag follow the A77 or A75 towards Stranraer then the A716 down the east shore of the Rhins to Drummore village.
 From here follow the B7041 then an unnamed minor road westwards to Slockmill Farm.
-Relations with the local farmer are very good and he normally allows parking in the farmyard, and can advise about which field the bull is currently in... so please be polite and considerate.
+Relations with the local farmer are very good.
+The farmhouse is now a holiday rental, but parking is normally allowed in the farmyard, just be careful not to block any accesses and please be quiet, polite and considerate at all times.
+From here it is a 10-15 minute walk across fields to the various areas.
 The smaller outcrops at the north end of the cliffs lie directly under the obvious landmark of the lighthouse.
-The bigger crags are scattered from about 100-200m south of the lighthouse to nearly one kilometre south.
+The bigger crags are scattered from about 100m south of the lighthouse to nearly one kilometre south.

 Dangers Crammag is a sea cliff with generally good rock, but areas of dubious rock do exist on the bigger cliffs.
 Protection is not always easy to find on a few of the slabby routes; small gear, including microwires, and microcams are particularly useful.
 This is a very open stretch of coast so the crag will be hazardous in big seas or high winds.